 Whenever we eat out and the restaurant serves a beet salad on the menu, chances are I will always order it.
-I love beet salads…good beet salads with goat cheese and candied walnuts or pecans are the best!
+I love a good beet salad…good beet salads with goat cheese and candied walnuts or pecans are the best!

-- 1 can of tiny pickled beets - drained and rinsed well
+- 1 can tiny pickled beets drained and rinsed

-- The dressing: Take the ¼ can of frozen orange juice concentrate and combine with the balsamic vinegar.
+Take the 1/4 can of frozen orange juice concentrate and combine with the balsamic vinegar.
 Stir together until the orange juice dissolves.
 Add in the oil.
 Move the dressing mixture into a sauce pan over medium high heat and let it reduce down to make the dressing more thick.
 Once you reach a good consistency, remove from heat and let cool.

-- Now it's time to plate: Skewer the beet first then the lettuce followed by the goat cheese.
-I found this is the best order, as the goat cheese tends to crumble a bit.
+Now it's time to plate: Skewer the beet first then the lettuce followed by the goat cheese.
+Add the goat cheese last, as the goat cheese tends to crumble a bit.
 Once all skewered on the plate, drizzle the dressing over all the skewers and sprinkle with the candied walnuts.